kubestellar/kubestellar/docs/content/en/docs/Coding Milestones/PoC2023q1/example1.md

 ### Start kcp

+Download and build or install [kcp](https://github.com/kcp-dev/kcp), according to your preference.

 In some shell that will be used only for this purpose, issue the `kcp start` command.
 If you have junk from previous runs laying around, you should probably `rm -rf .kcp` first.